FinBook User Guide

 4.2.4.
 Hiding sensitive data

-Toggles the visibility of FinBook by clicking on the open eye
+Toggles the visibility of FinBook by clicking on the open eye or closed eye icon on the top right of the

 application.